underkongkong/XGBoost_LandmarkDetect/README.md

 # XGBoost_LandmarkDetect
 This project uses the XGBoost model to realize face detection and landmarks detection without using the XGBoost package or sklearn package.
-There are 3 classes in XGBoost model: "Node"/"Tree"/"Forest"
+There are 3 classes in XGBoost model: "Node" "XGBTree"/"XGBForest"

 # Dataset
 The human faces pictures are selected from FDDB and xxx.